 We’ll then head off and return to Darwin about 5pm

 Meals: breakfast, lunch

-A single supplement upgrade (own room) is available at the time of booking.
-If you want to have a room to yourself the total single supplement amount payable is $350 for the four nights.
+A single supplement (own permanent tent) is available at the time of booking.
+If you want to have a permanent tent to yourself the total single supplement amount payable is $350 for the four nights.